 Ask them to add their carriages to the emotional rollercoaster!

-We using your emotional rollercoaster to acknowledge what you're noticing about any emotions in the classroom.
+We recommend using your emotional rollercoaster to acknowledge what you're noticing about any emotions in the classroom.
 We advise not singling tamariki out about how they’re feeling, but instead making broad statements such as, “it seems we’re in a pretty good place right now”, or “woah, we’re a bit all over the place” and ask what might help?
-Or choose a Sparklers activity to help balance things.
+Or choose a Sparklers activity to help balance things and prepare tamariki for learning.
 Some tamariki might need a chance to have some quiet time, allow this if you can.

 Oh, and make sure you have a carriage too!